mapbox/cheap-ruler/README.md

 #### area(polygon)

 Given a polygon (an array of rings, where each ring is an array of points), returns the area.
-3–4 times faster than `turf.area`.
 Note that it returns the value in the specified units (square kilometers by default) rather than square meters as in `turf.area`.

 ```js